handiko/iBeacon/README.md

 ![](./static3.png)

 ### Demo - Periodically change the iBeacon parameters (UUID, Major, Minor, and Advertising interval)
-Here you see the serial monitor output when it was a one-time-only configuration (left) and periodic configuration (right)
+The Arduino Sketch for this demo included in **iBeacon/Aduino-Sketches/Dinamic_iBeacon** Here you see the serial monitor output when it was a one-time-only configuration (left) and periodic configuration (right)
 ![](./serial.png)